misto/Write-Yourself-a-Scheme-in-Scala/1_first_steps.markdown

 organization of the code and are used to structure your code at large.

 If you're coming from Java, you're already familiar with packages, but the next declaration might be surprising: an object named `HelloWorld`.
 An object is almost like a class, except that the compiler automatically creates one single instance -- that's why their full name is *singleton objects*, like the infamous design pattern -- for you and that you cannot create new instances of it.
 Objects supersede Java and C++'s static methods and variables: you can think of all the methods and variables inside an object as being static.
 Objects can also extend other classes, implement interfaces and be used just like any other intance of a class.
+The *static* analogy can be helpful at the beginning, but try to think of an object as a combined class declaration and instantiation.

 The entry point for every Scala program is the `main` method, which is our only declaration in the `HelloWorld` object.
 Method declarations in Scala start with